magento/merchdocs/src/live-search/install.md

 ### {{site.data.var.ee}} developer or SI

-The developer or SI configures the SaaS Data Space as described in the Commerce Services section of the configuration.
-Commerce Services becomes available in the Admin Configuration sidebar when a SaaS module is installed.
+The developer or SI configures the SaaS data space as described in the Commerce Services section of the configuration.
+In the Admin, Commerce Services becomes available in the Configuration sidebar when a SaaS module is installed.

 ## Synchronize catalog data

-Live Search requires synchronized product data for search operations, and synchronized attribute data to configure facets.
+Live Search requires synchronized product data for search operations and synchronized attribute data to configure facets.
 The initial synchronization between the product catalog and the catalog service begins when Live Search is first connected.
 Depending on the installation method and size of the catalog, it can take up to eight hours for the data to be exported and indexed by Live Search.
 The list of data that is synchronized and shared with the catalog service can be found in the schema, which is defined in:

 `vendor/magento/module-catalog-data-exporter/etc/et_schema.xml`